tweibley/legate/public/docs/authentication/guides/oauth2.md

 - Check that all URLs and credentials are correct
 - Verify that redirect URIs exactly match those registered with the provider
 - Ensure scopes are properly formatted and allowed by the provider
-- See the [OAuth2 Troubleshooting Guide](../troubleshooting/oauth2_issues.md) for detailed solutions
+- See the [OAuth2 Troubleshooting Guide](../troubleshooting/oauth2_issues) for detailed solutions

+## Related Topics

+- [OpenID Connect](./oidc) - Learn about OpenID Connect, an identity layer built on top of OAuth2
+- [Token Lifecycle Management](./token_lifecycle) - Advanced token management techniques
+- [Secure Credential Storage](./secure_storage) - Best practices for credential security

 ## Next Steps